pdemian/human2regex/Readme.md

 ## Todo
-- Add more regex options such as back references, subroutines, lookahead/behind, and more character classes (eg,  `[:alpha:]`)
+- Add more regex options such as back references, subroutines, conditions, and lookahead/behind
 - Fix error messages (They sometimes point to the wrong location, off by 1 errors, etc)
 - Use a different/better static site generation method